 Much of the credit for this goes to the care and support provided by local hospices.
-In the Swindon, Marlborough and north-east Wiltshire area, Prospect Hospice is the only dedicated provider of this world-leading care.
+In the Swindon, Marlborough and north-east Wiltshire area, Prospect Hospice is the only dedicated provider of this worldleading care.

 Before 1980 there was no Prospect Hospice, just as there were huge areas of the UK that lacked the kind of support that is now available through hospices like ours.
-The hospice movement has grown hugely since then, supporting 360,000 people across the UK each year.
+The hospice care sector supports more than 200,000 people with terminal and life-limiting conditions in the UK each year\\.
 In many ways hospices are a great British success story.